dask/dask-jobqueue/docs/index.rst

 running within this process.

 If the job queue is busy then it's possible that the workers will take a while to get through or that not all of them arrive.
-Operating with fewer workers than expected is OK, Dask can elastically scale.
-We recommend submitting small jobs with short wall times in order to fill in small gaps in the job queue's schedule.
+In practive we find that because dask-jobqueue submits many small jobs rather than a single large one workers are often able to start relatively quickly.
+This will depend on the state of your cluster's job queue though.